scionproto/scion/doc/BeaconExtensions.md

 - The inter-AS propagation delay for the connections attached to these interfaces, in ms (1 value per interface)

-Non-peering latency clusters look almost exactly the same, with the one difference being that the inter-AS propagation delays are omitted:
+Child latency clusters look almost exactly the same, with the one difference being that the inter-AS propagation delays are omitted:

 - The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)
 - The interface ID for every interface in the cluster (1 value per interface)

+In core segments, both child- and peering latency clusters are omitted.

 ### Concrete Format Latency